giancarlok/Books/Intro-to-Machine-Learning-with-Python/README.md

-This folder contains a transcript of what I learnt from the book "Intro to Machine Learning with Python" as well as my attempts to solve the questions contained in that book.
+This folder contains a transcript of what I learnt from the book "Intro to Machine Learning with Python" .

+Sumamary can be found here: https://github.com/giancarlok/Books/wiki

 Amazon link: https://www.amazon.com/Introduction-Machine-Learning-Andreas-Mueller/dp/1449369413